Lewis A. Grant: Civil War

 Grant was mustered into the service of the United States on September 16, 1861, at St. Albans, Vermont, as major of the 5th Vermont Infantry.
-He was promoted to lieutenant colonel on September 25, 1861, and Colonel, on September 16, 1862.
+He was promoted to lieutenant colonel on September 25, 1861, and colonel, on September 16, 1862.
 He was wounded at the Battle of Fredericksburg.
-He assumed command of the famed Vermont Brigade and led it during the 1863 Gettysburg Campaign.
+He assumed command of the famed Vermont Brigade and led it during the 1863 Gettysburg campaign.

 Grant was appointed brigadier general of volunteers on April 27, 1864, and accepted the appointment May 21, 1864.
 He was commissioned brevet major general of volunteers, to date from October 19, 1864, "for gallant and meritorious services in the campaign before Richmond, Virginia, and in the Shenandoah Valley;" and was honorably discharged from the service August 24, 1865.

 He commanded the 2nd Brigade, 2nd Division, VI Corps, from February 21, 1863, to December 29, 1863, and from February 2, 1864, to September 29, 1864, and from October 8, 1864, to December 2, 1864; the 2nd Division, VI Corps, from December 2, 1864, to February 11, 1865; the 2nd Brigade, same Division, from February 11, 1865, to February 20, 1865, and from March 7, 1865, to June 28, 1865.

 During his service with the 5th Vermont Infantry, he participated in the following battles: Yorktown, Williamsburg, Goldings's Farm, Savage's Station, White Oak Swamp, Crampton's Gap, Antietam, and Fredericksburg.

 As a brigade or acting division commander, he participated in the following: the Second Battle of Fredericksburg and the Battle of Salem Church, Gettysburg, Fairfield, Second Battle of Rappahannock Station, the Mine Run Campaign, the Wilderness, Spotsylvania Court House, Cold Harbor, Siege of Petersburg, Charlestown, West Virginia, Gilbert's Crossing, Cedar Creek, the siege and assault on Petersburg (where he was wounded in the head), and the Battle of Sayler's Creek during the Appomattox Campaign.
 Grant was acting commander of 2nd Division, VI Corps, at the height of its stand against the Confederate assault at Cedar Creek.

-He was recommended August 22, 1866, for appointment as a field officer in the regular army by General Ulysses S. Grant, and was appointed August 29, 1866, as lieutenant colonel of the 36th U.S. Infantry, to date from July 28, 1866, but declined the appointment.
+He was recommended August 22, 1866, for appointment as a field officer in the regular army by General Ulysses S. Grant (no relation), and was appointed August 29, 1866, as lieutenant colonel of the 36th U.S. Infantry, to date from July 28, 1866, but declined the appointment.

 On May 11, 1893, Grant was awarded the Medal of Honor for "Personal gallantry and intrepidity displayed in the management of his brigade and in leading it in the assault in which he was wounded," at Salem Church, Virginia, May 3, 1863.
 That same year, he became a member of the District of Columbia Society of the Sons of the American Revolution.
 He was assigned national membership number 6939 and district membership number 439.
 He was also a companion of the Minnesota Commandery of the Military Order of the Loyal Legion of the United States.